Bermudagrass.com - An Informational Website From Seedland.com

 sprout and establish well, with the ryegrass (or other grass) killed and no longer competing or causing chemistry problems.

-prior to, and 10-14 weeks after the application of any herbicides or weed killers, mow the dead grass as short as you can, rake or vacuum the excess debris and then spike aerate to expose
+of herbicide (read label for specific wait times).
+Then mow the dead grass as short as you can, rake or vacuum the excess debris and then spike aerate to expose

 soil and then seed the Bermuda grass or other grass directly into the soil (rake to cover if possible).

 NOTE: Some chemical herbicide products require a longer "waiting" period - Read

 label instructions to determine how long to wait before you can safely replant

 with new seeds.